-Blackball, West Coast, pre-World War I. Three youngsters; Pansy, Clem and Otto.
-Life had an idyllic surface with a far from idyllic underside for youngsters in this mining town.
-As a World War approaches, the harsh realities become apparent — just because you are smart and motivated there is no certainty that you can advance yourself in this world, especially if you are a girl.
+Blackball, West Coast, pre-World War I. Three youngsters; Pansy, Clem, and Otto.
+Life had an idyllic surface with a far-from-idyllic underside for youngsters in this mining town.
+As the World War approaches, the harsh realities become apparent – just because you are smart and motivated there is no certainty that you can advance yourself in this world, especially if you are a girl.
 With a light hand on a dark time in history, Paddy Richardson navigates the territory between “Denniston Rose” and “Birdsong” with great skill.
-Characters you want to cry for battle on against themselves, family, society and world events.
+Characters you want to cry for battle on against themselves, family, society, and world events.

 A strong portrayal of life in a small west coast New Zealand town, and a vivid story of first world war tunnellers.